falself/deadpanpoetry/content/posts/Heaven, as It Happens.md

 Direction is a feeling now.
 Distances collapse politely.

+The final evolution is soft,
-Our final evolution: a holy science— soft, reversible, and certified compostable.
+reversible, and certified compostable.
 Everyone remembers being held, and no one is ever asked what they *do.*